BUILDING THE HYPERSUB

 submarine.
 Next, we developed and built

-a steel pressure hull for a High Performance Submersible project we called the
+a steel pressure hull for a High Performance Submersible we called the

 HYPERSUB.
 The intent was a minisub

-capable of high speed and long endurance, for whatever practical purposes such
+capable of high speed and long endurance, for whatever practical purposes that

 might have.

-After we were satisfied with the design, we built a steel pressure hull for the HYPERSUB.
+After we were satisfied with the design, we needed a steel pressure hull for the HYPERSUB.
 Above is an in-process shot of that hull under development.
-At this point it is comprised of a machine-formed, arc welded steel hull of hydrodynamically efficient teardrop spindle shape, which has been adapted with a cabin structure and control surfaces made up of cardboard templates.
+The foundation is a machine-formed, arc welded, steel hull of hydrodynamically efficient teardrop spindle shape, adapted with a cabin structure and control surfaces made up of cardboard templates.

 Pat seated inside the HYPERSUB cabin mockup, checking the view through the front ports.